jdcarvalho/jdcarvalho/README.md

 ## 🚀 About Me

-- 🔭 I'm enhancing my skills in frontend technologies and learning more about AI.
 - 🌱 I'm passionate about creating efficient and user-friendly software solutions.
 - 👯 I'm open to collaborating on open-source projects or interesting software ventures.
 - 💬 Ask me about SaaS development, web technologies, or anything related to software engineering.